mikeoc61/currency_monitor/README.md

 - lambda.py is a simplified version for AWS lambda that runs once and returns results as a formatted Web page.
 Program uses HTML, CSS and Javascript.

-- currency_lambda.py is an updated version which uses and AWS RDS hosted MySQL database to hold previous currency exchange rate quotes which are compared with current quotes to determine if the dollar has strengthened or weakened relative to the last update.
+- currency_lambda.py is an updated Lambda version which uses AWS DynamoDB service to hold previous currency exchange rate quotes and timestamps which are compared with current quotes to determine if the dollar has strengthened or weakened relative to the last update.
+If more than 24 hours have elapsed since last database update, the database quote and timestamps are updated with most current info from Currency Layer service.

 - currency_config.py contains various configuration variable definitions along
   with currency abbreviations and associated descriptions.
 Used with the lambda